 “Nina Runsdorf has a gorgeous pair.
 So does Munnu Gem Palace.
 As does taffin,” smiles Jamie.
 “I do my research.”

-He pulls a pair of studs the size of peanut M&Ms, and I nearly fall to the floor—but not before stretching my arm out to secure them in my hand.
+He pulls a pair of diamond stud earrings the size of peanut M&Ms, and I nearly fall to the floor—but not before stretching my arm out to secure them in my hand.

 “These are big studs,” says Walter, stating the obvious, then peering at the little price tag attached to them, pronounces the price, which is a zero or two outside my price range.